 Table Tennis is also part of the BUCS international programme and is competed at European University Competitions.

-The Individual Championships are held in February over one weekend with capacity for events for men, women and athletes with disabilities.
+The Individual Championships are held in November over one weekend with capacity for events for men and women.
 Competitors can enter singles, doubles and mixed doubles in a straight knockout tournament.

 Table tennis has a dedicated Sports Manager, Competition Manager and Event Coordinator responsible for delivering the programme.
 The Sports Manager’s main role is to work with key partners to develop and deliver a strategy assisting the development of table tennis within Higher Education.
 The Sport Advisory Group for table tennis is made up of volunteers with an excellent knowledge of table tennis and higher education sport.
 The group provides technical support to staff and assists with the delivery of the programme.